-Making the most of a day-long vacation on Mackinac Island requires a precise plan of action.
-Despite the island’s small footprint (not even 4 square miles!), the sheer concentration of unique attractions and activities means that thoughtful prioritization is in order.
-The following travel ideas—all of which can fit into one whirlwind day on Mackinac Island—will give visitors a fun and educational sampling of the island’s history, cuisine and natural beauty.
-The following are among the best things to do on Mackinac Island in one day.
-(And first things first: here’s a guide to getting to the island.)
+Making the most of a day-long vacation to Mackinac Island requires a precise plan of action.
+Despite the island’s small footprint (not even 4 square miles!), the sheer concentration of attractions and activities means that thoughtful prioritization is in order.
+The following travel ideas—all of which can fit into one whirlwind day on Mackinac Island—give visitors a fun sampling of the island’s history and natural beauty.

 See the Sights on a Bicycle or Carriage Ride

 Without cars cramming the roadways of Mackinac Island—autos were banned in the late 1800s—the preferred modes of transportation are bicycles and horses.
 For an active family of four, bikes are the best way to explore the entirety of the island.
 Bring your bikes on the ferry for an additional fee or rent from one of the many bike shops on Main Street—large groups may be able to negotiate a discount.
 At a good clip, a ride around the 8-mile perimeter of the island takes about an hour—but tack on a few minutes to enjoy the views of the Mackinac Bridge and Arch Rock.